 The Georgian style Seelye Mansion in Abilene, Kansas is like a time capsule.
 Most of the home's furnishings were purchased at the 1904 St Louis World's Fair.
 The furnishings cost more than the $55,000 that was spent building the 11,000 square feet home.

-The 25 room Seelye Mansion was built in 1905 for Dr. A. B. Seelye, who made his fortune in patent medicine with the A.B.
+The 25 room Seelye Mansion was built in 1905 for Dr. A. B. Seelye who made his fortune in patent medicine with the A.B.
 Seelye Medical Company.
 The Patent Medicine Museum occupies a former Seelye laboratory which has been moved to the rear of the mansion.

-Dr. Seelye's daughters, Helen and Marion were little girls when the home was built.
+Dr. Seelye's daughters, Helen and Marion, were little girls when the home was built.
 They never married and lived in the home into their 90s - leaving almost everything right where their mother had placed it.
-The current owner purchased the mansion in 1981 while they were still alive, and shared the Seelye Mansion with them for several years.
+The current owner purchased the mansion in 1981 while they were still alive and shared the Seelye Mansion with them for several years.

 LS - 2/15 copyright 2008-2015 by Keith Stokes